safespring/web/content/blogg/2022-02-windows-vm-cpu-perf.md

   </clock>
 ```

 After this change windows application performance is on par with other platforms.
 A warm thank you to the client that helped us discover this, to the benefit of all our windows customers.
-This property is now a standard setting.
+This property is now a standard setting, such that all windows instances in our new platform will get this improvement automatically.